HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Reasonably new on the market are devices that use existing light solutions to make your house smart.
 I’m talking about devices like Shelly 1 (review), Sonoff Mini (review), or Sonoff D1 (review).

 These aim to smart up your home without the need for additional infrastructure.
-Hidden behind a light wall switch or ceiling fitting, these switches control the light via the Internet without takin your ability to flip the switch.
+Hidden behind a light wall switch or ceiling fitting, these switches control the light via the Internet without taking your ability to flip the switch.

 While the installation can be difficult, the prices of in-wall switches came down to a reasonable level and these are now small enough to fit inside your walls.
 Check out this article comparing Shelly 1 vs Sonoff Mini to see which one suits you best.